thma/generic-persistence/README.md

 ## Introduction

-GenericPersistence is a minimalistic Haskell persistence layer for relational databases.
+GenericPersistence is a small Haskell persistence layer for relational databases.
 The approach relies on [GHC.Generics](https://hackage.haskell.org/package/base-4.17.0.0/docs/GHC-Generics.html).
 The actual database access is provided by the [HDBC](https://hackage.haskell.org/package/HDBC) library.

-The *functional goal* of the persistence layer is to provide hassle-free RDBMS persistence for Haskell data types in Record notation (for brevity I call them *Entities*).
+The *functional goal* of the persistence layer is to provide hassle-free RDBMS persistence for Haskell data types in Record notation (for simplicity I call these *Entities*).

-That is, it provides means for inserting, updating, deleting and quering such enties to/from relational databases.
+It therefore provides means for inserting, updating, deleting and querying such entities into/from relational databases.

 The main *design goal* is to minimize the *boilerplate* code required: